rstring8/enhancement-proposals/README.rst

    the implementer should update the NEP to include the completion date and where the work can be found (e.g., a new repository, one or more merged PRs on Nengo projects).

+   It should be noted that pull requests resulting from NEPs that have gone through this review process will still go through the normal pull request review process.
+   It is possible for an NEP to be rejected after implementation as a result of the pull request review process.
+   We expect that this will be a rare occurrence, but want to be clear that the NEP review process does not exempt the implementation from the usual PR review process.